mithunpaul08/mean-teacher/pytorch/README.md

 ```

---labels: is the percentage or number of labels indicating the number of labeled data points amongst the entire training data.
+--labeled_data_percent: is the percentage or number of labels indicating the number of labeled data points amongst the entire training data.

 Details of other command line parameters can be found in `pytorch/mean_teacher/tests/cli.py`